10 THINGS I LOVE ABOUT BEING AN ARTIST

 Whatever I am working on, I usually have all my thoughts, colours, and composition prepared the night before.
 I love the research process, ie; my latest painting for the London Biennale is about Honey Bees.
 Before I commence the work, I read up and watch docos about the Bees so I begin to understand the life and nature of their work.
 I need to connect with them, if I dont follow this process, I am unable to communicate the true Honey Bee through my work.

-If you have any questions regarding my art, painting workshops, commissions or becoming an artist, please email me.
+If you have any questions regarding my art, painting workshops, art and health retreats, commissions or becoming an artist, please email me.